dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 buoyPlotter: Plots air temperature, sea surface temperature, and dewpoint against time.
 Only works if all data is the same length; needs to be fixed in import and tested more extensively here.

+findCloseSoundings: Very beginning of a function to find close soundings given inputs such as time span, lat/lon box, or both.

 fullIGRAimpAfrica: Imports IGRA v2 data and applies multiple processing methods specifically useful with historical data from Africa.
 Not perfect, moisture processing often needs to be redone as early soundings will report humidity and later soundings will report dewpoint depression.

 fullIGRAimpv2: Imports and processes a v2 data structure.

+habitDiagram: Very beginning of a function to plot ice habit diagrams.
+Likely will be deleted soon.

 inversionCounter: Counts inversions within a sounding structure.
 Outdated, needs to be changed to calculated_height format or geopotential format, also needs to be documented and have new features added to make the new plots possible.